linuxha/RT68mx/README.md

  | A15     | CS2     |          |
  | A13+A14 | CS3     |          |

 from E000 - FFFF.
-This menas that address lines A10 through A12 can not be decoded.
+This means that address lines A10 through A12 can not be decoded.
 A circuit that will accomplish this is illustrated above.

 If full decode is desired, a separate PROM that has the correct interrupt vectors included can be placed at the top of memory.
 The vector data is found on the last page of the source listing.